-Since measurement started our 36-month forecasts have averaged -20.8% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
-The most recent results show November 2021 36/60 forecasts being -5.4% less than November 2024 36/60 used values.
+Since measurement started our 36-month forecasts have averaged -20.6% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
+The most recent results show December 2021 36/60 forecasts being back on target at -1.8% less than December 2024 36/60 used values.
 Used value increases peaked at around +40% early in 2022 and it has taken some time for the historic three-year forecasts to track closer to current used values.
 The apparent spike in April 2023 is a reporting error which we are unable to correct retrospectively.